impact-crater/impact-crater-core/README.md

 ## Config

 This part is pretty easy.
-You simply need to specify a host and port in the following files.
+You simply need to specify a host and port in the config file.
+Be sure to copy it to `server/config.js`.

     my-mp-game/
       server/
-        config.js.example - Copy this file to config.js and set the port index.html ---------- Set the host and port in the head/script section.
+        config.js.example - Copy this file to config.js and set the host, port

+## Starting the server

+To start the server all you need to do is run `node server/start.js`.
+The server now uses the express web server and will handle serving the game files.

 ## Docs